 Scrape the dressing into an 8-ounce container - a half-pint canning jar works great (especially when used with one of these lids like the one pictured).
 You can also reuse a glass ketchup or dressing bottle.

 You can use a whisk to mix the ingredients.
 Your dressing will just be a bit chunkier.

 Yes, double all the ingredients and keep in a pint size jar (16 ounces) instead of a half pint (8 ounces) like shown here.

 - 1/4 cup rhubarb chutney (or chutney of choice)

 - 1 clove garlic, minced

-- 1 Tb.
-Dijon mustard
+- 1 tablespoon Dijon mustard

-- 1 Tb. apple cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1/3 c. olive or walnut oil
+- 1/3 cup olive oil or avocado oil

 - Drizzle in the oil with the motor running, until the oil is completely incorporated.
 Add water a tablespoon at a time if dressing seems too thick.
 Taste for salt (I never add it).